(888) 448-0302 Talk to a recovery specialist 24/7

 Two friends clanking cocktail glasses

-ETOH, as mentioned before, is the chemical term to refer to ethanol alcohol, grain alcohol, or just alcohol.
-There are a number of different types of alcohol that is used for consumption.
+EtOH, as mentioned before, is the chemical term to refer to ethanol alcohol, grain alcohol, or just alcohol.
+There are a number of different types of alcohol that are used for consumption.
 The primary forms of drinking alcohol are beer, wine, and distilled spirits.
-Many understand that these different styles of alcohol all of different potencies, wine generally being the weakest and spirits being the strongest.
+Many understand that these different styles of alcohol all of the different potencies, wine generally being the weakest and spirits being the strongest.
 This can make it hard for some to judge the amount of alcohol they have consumed and to know when it gets to a dangerous level.

 • 12 ounces of regular beer, which is usually about 5 percent alcohol